GenomeDK/genomedk-docs/content/news/2025-08-06-newsletter-august-2025/index.md

 ## New privacy policy available

 GenomeDK now has a dedicated [privacy policy](@/privacy.md) outlining how we handle and protect user data.
 We encourage all users to review the policy, available on our website, to stay informed about data governance and user rights.

+## Follow us on LinkedIn

+We're happy to say that we in the past month **passed 200 followers** on [our LinkedIn page](https://www.linkedin.com/company/genomedk)!
+Please help us share the word about GenomeDK by **following and sharing the page** with your friends and colleagues!